Need to talk? Call 1800 882 436.

 Your doctor or midwife can monitor your baby's heartbeat and growth at your regular check-ups.

-You could have a different blood test to find out if your baby is likely to have a genetic condition.
+You could have a blood test to find out if your baby is likely to have a genetic condition.
 This test is called non-invasive prenatal testing (NIPT).
 It can identify about 99% of babies with Down syndrome.
 NIPT also screens for other conditions.
 It is done after 10 weeks of pregnancy.
 You need to pay a fee to have this test.

-Questions for your doctor
+Questions for your midwife or doctor

 Here are some questions you might want to ask your midwife or doctor: